No curing: Wet and Dry particle size measurement for cement

 Trainer: Dr. Olivia Kettner

-Olivia Kettner works as international product manager for particle size analysis at Anton Paar.
-She studied Physics at Graz Univerity of Technology and holds a PhD in Solid State Physics.
-She is specialized on particle size analysis by means of laser diffraction.
+Olivia Kettner works as international product manager for surface charge at Anton Paar GmbH.
+She studied Physics at Graz University of Technology and holds a PhD in Solid State Physics.
+She is specialized on surface zeta potential analysis.